 Initial Long-Term Equity Awards.
 During Fiscal 2018, our non-employee director compensation program provided that upon joining the Board of Directors (whether by appointment or election by stockholders), a non-employee director will receive an initial stock option award (the "Initial Award").
-The Initial Award is calculated on the same basis as the Annual Award, provided that the Initial Award shall be pro-rated based on the date of the director's appointment or election and the number of months remaining in the twelve-month period between the last regularly scheduled Annual Meeting held by the Company and the next regularly scheduled Annual Meeting to be held by the Company.
+The Initial Award is calculated on the same basis as the Annual Award, provided that the Initial Award shall be pro-rated based on the date of the director's appointment or election and the number of months remaining in the twelve-month period between the last regularly scheduled Annual Meeting held by the Company.
 The Initial Award will have an exercise price equal to the closing market price of the Company's common stock on the date of the Initial Award.
 Each such Initial Award will vest quarterly over a period of twelve quarters from the vesting commencement date, subject to acceleration in the event of the change of control.